 Shopping: Rebirth Garments

 Rebirth Garments is designing for the too-often disregarded in the fashion industry.
-Sky creates wearables and accessible accessories, specifically for the differently-abled, in an effort to bring inclusivity to the fashion world.
+Sky creates wearables and accessible accessories for all genders, abilities and sizes in an effort to bring inclusivity to the fashion world.
 One of the most beautiful things about design is its ability to create space for anyone and Sky is making a splash in the world with access and inclusion.

 This podcasted documentary series is an eye-opening experience that peers into the lives of Black women giving birth in America.
 From stories about the Black birthing process from the perspective of obstetrics to agency from day one through the lens of a Dallas-based doula, crisis and joy overlap in a must-have conversation for our times.
 If you aren’t yet aware of the health concerns for birthing mothers in America and how that disproportionately impacts women of color, this a series that will help awaken you to a real threat impact our sisters here in the U.S. are facing when entering motherhood.